 Decent for mixed usage.
 They have a decent audio reproduction for critical listening but might be better suited for bass-heavy genres.
 Also, their on-ear design is not the most comfortable and doesn’t isolate much noise, which means they aren’t the best option for commuting or at the office.
 However, they are a bit less bulky than over-ears and are more breathable, which is good for sports.
 Unfortunately, they aren’t stable, and their latency may be too high for watching TV and gaming.

-Decent for critical listening.
+Decent for neutral listening.
 They have a deep, consistent, and powerful bass, a well-balanced mid-range, and a decent treble.
 Their bass is slightly overly thumpy, but some people may prefer this.
 Also, vocals and lead instruments in the mid-range may sound a bit thin, while their treble is lacking in detail and brightness.
 They will be better suited for bass-heavy music, but most people should be satisfied with their sound profile.

 Okay for commuting.
 Their on-ear design doesn’t passively block a lot of noise, and since they don’t have any ANC, they’ll let in a lot of noise into your audio, especially lower frequencies like engines rumble.
 Also, their large on-ear design might not be the most comfortable to wear during long bus rides or flights, as it might constrain the top of your ear.